Midwest & More!

 This morning we will begin the day by making the short journey to Oklahoma City, the capital of the U.S. state of Oklahoma.
 It's known for its cowboy culture and is surrounded by working oil wells.
 We will visit the reflecting pool and empty glass and bronze chairs of the Oklahoma City National Memorial and see The Survivor Tree, an American elm nearly destroyed in the attack, which is also part of the memorial.
 Later we will visit the National Cowboy & Western Heritage Museum before enjoying free time in the Bricktown area of the city.

-Today we will visit downtown Dallas.
+This morning we will visit downtown Dallas.
 This modern metropolis in north Texas is a commercial and cultural hub of the region.
 We will visit the Sixth Floor Museum at Dealey Plaza, which commemorates the site of President John F. Kennedy’s assassination in 1963, before travelling the short distance to Southfork Ranch.
 For thirteen years television sets were tuned into 356 episodes of Dallas and the ranch the Ewings called home.
 Now you can visit this famous Texas ranch in person and see for yourself the lifestyle portrayed in the series.
 This evening you will have free time to explore downtown Dallas.

 After breakfast we will spend the day in Fort Worth.
 The authentic historic district has become a hub for those interested in the rich legacy of the old west.
 A must-see mecca for those wanting to experience a piece of the past and learn more about what it was like to drive cattle along the trail to a thriving destination where cowboy culture and commerce intersected.
 With its current collection of attractions, re-enactments, tours, live animals, restaurants, rodeo, hotels and retail stores the Stockyards are once again a thriving and vibrant destination, attracting visitors from around the country and across the globe.
 Later we will visit the world's biggest Honky tonk - Billy Bob's Texas!
 This iconic, huge country music venue has an indoor rodeo arena, mechanical bulls & dozens of bars